dlstreamer/pipeline-server/samples/ava_ai_extension/README.md

 ## Rebuild Edge AI Extension with new Model and Pipeline

 ```
-$ ./docker/build.sh --models models/yolo-models.list.yml
+$ ./docker/build.sh --models models_list/yolo-models.list.yml
 ```

-The model will now be in `models` folder in the root of the project:
+The model will now be in `models` folder in `ava_ai_extension` directory :

 ```
 models